Wacom-Developer/sdk-for-ink-ios/samples/DrawingWithTouch/README.md

 # Tutorial 1: Drawing with touch

-In this tutorial, you will use WILL SDK to draw strokes produced by the user's touch input.
+In this tutorial, you will use WILL SDK for ink to draw strokes produced by the user's touch input.
 The tutorial is divided into the following parts:

 * [Part 1: Setting up the ink engine](#part-1-setting-up-the-ink-engine)